AlphaHydrae/monohook/README.md

 Options:
   -a, --authorization string      Authentication token that must be sent as a Bearer token in the 'Authorization' header or as the 'authorization' URL query parameter
   -b, --buffer uint               Maximum number of requests to queue before refusing subsequent ones until the queue is freed (zero for infinite) (default 10)
-  -c, --concurrency uint          Maximum number of times the command should be executed in parallel (zero for infinite concurrency) (default 1)
+  -Y, --cache-request-body        Whether to cache the HTTP request's body so the hook can return right away -c, --concurrency uint          Maximum number of times the command should be executed in parallel (zero for infinite concurrency) (default 1)
   -C, --cwd string                Working directory in which to run the command -B, --forward-request-body      Whether to forward each HTTP request's body to the the command's standard input